-A Fund will use a combination of swap agreements on the Reference Assets to achieve its investment objective.
-The performance of a Reference Asset may not track the performance of its underlying security due to embedded costs and other factors.
-Thus, to the extent a Fund invests in swaps that use an ETP as the reference asset, the Fund may be subject to greater correlation risk and may not achieve as high a degree of correlation with its Reference Assets.
-If the Reference Asset has a dramatic move in price that causes a material decline in a Fund's NAV over certain stated periods agreed to by the Fund and the counterparty, the terms of the swap agreement between a Fund and its counterparty may allow the counterparty to immediately close out of all swap transactions with a Fund.
+A Fund expects to use a combination of swaps on the underlying security.
+The performance of an ETF may not track the performance of its underlying security due to embedded costs and other factors.
+Thus, to the extent a Fund invests in swaps that use an ETF as the reference asset, the Fund may be subject to greater correlation risk and may not achieve as high a degree of correlation with its underlying security as it would if the Fund only used swaps on the underlying security.
+If the underlying security has a dramatic move in price that causes a material decline in a Fund's NAV over certain stated periods agreed to by the Fund and the counterparty, the terms of the swap agreement between a Fund and its counterparty may allow the counterparty to immediately close out of all swap transactions with a Fund.
 In such circumstances, a Fund may be unable to enter into another swap agreement or invest in other derivatives to achieve the desired exposure consistent with a Fund's daily leveraged investment objective.

-This may prevent a Fund from achieving its daily leveraged investment objective even if the Reference Asset reverses all or a portion of its price movement.
+This may prevent a Fund from achieving its daily leveraged investment objective even if the underlying security reverses all or a portion of its price movement.
 The value of an investment in the Fund may change quickly and without warning.
 Any financing, borrowing or other costs associated with using derivatives may also have the effect of lowering a Fund's return.
 Such costs may increase as interest rates rise

 Swaps Risk.
-Swap agreements are entered into primarily with major global financial institutions for a specified period which may range from one day to more than one year.
+Swap agreements are entered into primarily with financial institutions for a specified period which may range from one day to more than one year.
 In a standard swap transaction, two parties agree to exchange the return (or differentials in rates of return) earned or realized on particular predetermined reference or underlying securities or instruments.
 The gross return to be exchanged or swapped between the parties is calculated based on a notional amount or the return on or change in value of a particular dollar amount invested in a reference asset.
 Swap agreements are generally traded over-the-counter, and therefore, may not receive regulatory protection, which may exposure investors to significant losses.
-Swaps in which the Fund invests are uncleared, non-exchange traded and are cash settled.